Proto-neutron Stars with Dark Matter Admixture: A Single-Fluid Approach: Results and Analysis

-In Tab.~\ref{ma}, we observe that an increase in the DM content, through the variation of $m_\chi$, leads to a decrease in $M_{\rm max}$ and $M_B$ along with a significant reduction in radius $R$, resulting in more compact DANSs.
-This increased compactness is due to the enhanced gravitational attraction from DM, which compresses baryonic matter and reduces the baryonic mass required for stable stellar configurations.
-The $n_c$ increases when the DM content increases due to the enhanced compactness of the star.
-In contrast, the $T_c$ decreases significantly as the DM content grows, indicating that DM absorbs thermal energy from the stellar matter without efficiently re-emitting it.
 The increase in the \(x_{\nu_c}\) with increasing \(m_\chi\) suggests that DM influences weak interactions, thermal evolution, and consequently stellar compactness.
 As DM absorbs thermal energy (observed from decreasing $T_c$ with increasing $m_\chi$) from the stellar matter, it can alter weak interaction rates, enhancing neutrino production while reducing their escape, leading to a higher \(x_{\nu_c}\).
 Additionally, the increase in \(n_c\) due to the presence of DM further enhances neutrino trapping, as the neutrino mean free path decreases in denser regions.